The Art of Effective Delegation: Why Do You Keep Doing EVERYTHING?

 Simple tips on how to get started delegating:

 3. Delegate the whole enchilada.
 Don’t just hand out pieces of a project.
-People get pleasure from seeing a task to completion and the final result will likely end up being of consistent quality if completed by one person.
+People get pleasure from seeing a delegated task to completion and the final result will likely end up being of consistent quality if completed by one person.

-4. Explain why the task is important and the results expected including deadlines, progress reports, resources to use, etc.
+4. Explain why the task is important and the results expected including deadlines, progress reports, resources to use, etc. This is pivotal to the delegation process.

-5. Provide support and coaching as requested
+5. Provide support and coaching as requested and provide frequent check ins.
+Consider these development opportunities for your team members.

-Why People Fail to Delegate
+Why People Fail to Delegate Work

 • Lack of time